Supersingular irreducible symplectic varieties: Supersingular symplectic varieties

 \begin{theorem}[\emph{cf.}~{\cite[Theorem 1.2]{GJ17}}] Let $X$ be smooth projective variety over $k$.
 If $X$ is rationally chain connected, then the first Chern class map induces an isomorphism $\Pic(X)\otimes \QQ_\ell \cong H^2_{\et}(X, \QQ_\ell(1))$ for all $\ell\neq p $.
 In particular, $\rho(X)=b_2(X)$ and $X$ is $2^{nd}$-Shioda supersingular. \end{theorem}

 Theorem \ref{RCCss} gives the following implications, which is part of Figure \ref{eqn:Implications} in the introduction:

-As evidence, we will verify the unirationality conjecture for most smooth moduli spaces of stable sheaves on K3 surfaces, assuming the unirationality of supersingular K3 surfaces (Theorem \ref{mainthm1}), and prove the RCC conjecture for most smooth Albanese fibers of moduli spaces of stable sheaves on abelian surfaces (Theorem \ref{mainthm2}).
+As evidence, we will verify the unirationality conjecture for most smooth moduli spaces of semistable sheaves on K3 surfaces, assuming the unirationality of supersingular K3 surfaces (Theorem \ref{mainthm1}), and prove the RCC conjecture for most smooth Albanese fibers of moduli spaces of semistable sheaves on abelian surfaces (Theorem \ref{mainthm2}).
 However, the unirationality conjecture remains open even for generalized Kummer varieties of dimension at least four.
-In a sequel to this paper, we will investigate these conjectures for some symplectic varieties of O'Grady type.
+In a sequel to this paper \cite{FLZ20-OG6}, we investigate these conjectures for some symplectic varieties of O'Grady type.